Chapter 3 - Model Evaluation

 Evaluating models is a growing field of AI safety.
 It allows us to test the outputs of LLMs under different circumstances to see whether they are safe, reliable and secure.

-In this chapter, you will be learning about some of the fundamentals of designing safety evaluations, and go on to design your own.
+In this chapter, you will learn about some of the fundamentals of designing safety evaluations, and go on to design your own.
 You’ll then learn how to run these evaluations on current frontier models.
-You’ll finsih by learning how to build and scaffold LM agents, a rapidly developing facet of current frontier model evaluation.
+You’ll finish by learning how to build and scaffold LM agents, a rapidly developing aspect of frontier model evaluation.

 Eval Design & Threat Modelling